lingui/js-lingui/website/docs/ref/react.md

 // renders as <Text>Link to docs</Text>
 ```

-To get more control over the rendering of translation, use instead the `render` method with **React.Component** (or stateless component).
-Component passed to `render` will receive the translation value as a `translation` prop:
+To get more control over the rendering of translation, use instead the `render` prop with a render callback.
+Function passed to `render` will receive the translation value as a `translation` parameter:

 ``` jsx
 // custom component